History of dance

 Ancient Greek terracotta statuette of a dancing maenad, 3rd century BC, from Taranto.

 The history of dance is difficult to access because dance does not often leave behind clearly identifiable physical artifacts that last over millennia, such as stone tools, hunting implements or cave paintings.
 It is difficult to determine the exact point at which dance became part of human culture.
 Dance is filled with aesthetic values, making it distinct from one society to another.
 It is filled with symbolism that expounds on the cultural heritage of a community, each style being unique from one another.
 Dance can help tell a story, convey feelings and emotions, and connect with others and ourselves.

 Early dance

+The natural impulse to dance has been found to exist in primates in response to rhythmic beat.

 Dance has been an important part of ceremony, rituals, celebrations and entertainment since before the birth of the earliest human civilizations.
-Archaeology delivers traces of dance from prehistoric times such as the 10,000-year-old Bhimbetka rock shelters paintings in India and Egyptian tomb depicting dancing figures from c.
+Archaeology delivers traces of dance from prehistoric times such as the Bhimbetka rock shelters paintings in India from thousands of years ago and Egyptian tomb depicting dancing figures from c.
 3300 BC.
 Many contemporary dance forms can be traced back to historical, traditional, ceremonial and ethnic dances of the ancient period.